Ethical AI Voiceover Use: A Practical Guide for Voice Over Clients

 Consent

-This is a core tenet of NAVA's AI Rider, a document I encourage all clients to review.
+This principle is a core tenet of NAVA's AI Rider, a document I encourage all clients to review.
 You can find more information about it at navavoices.org under the AI Resources tab.

 Control